BabyLM's First Constructions: Causal probing provides a signal of learning: Methodological Details

 \section{Methodological Details}

-Experiments were run either locally on an M3 Macbook Pro or on a single Nvidia RTX A6000 cluster GPU.
-Classification of idioms (MAGPIE) is the longest experiment and takes roughly 3 hours on a single RTX GPU.
+Experiments were run either on an M3 Macbook Pro or on a single Nvidia RTX A6000 cluster GPU.
+Classification of idioms (MAGPIE) is the only experiment requiring any meaningful amount of computation and takes roughly 3 hours on a single RTX GPU.